Why Web Agencies Fail at Accessibility (and How to Do It Right)

 Table Of Contents

-Most web agencies claim to build accessible websites.
+Web agency accessibility failures are more common than most realize.
 However, many fail to meet real-world accessibility standards.
 This isn’t just about compliance with WCAG (Web Content Accessibility Guidelines).
 It’s about creating a digital experience that works for everyone, including people with disabilities.

 Many agencies treat accessibility as an afterthought.
 Some rely solely on automated testing, while others install accessibility overlays that create more problems.
 This leads to lawsuits, poor user experience, and lost business opportunities.